lambda-orm/lambdaorm-labs/labs/node/11-match/README.md

-# CLI Lab - Introspect
+# CLI Lab - Match

 **In this laboratory we will see:**

 - How to use λORM CLI commands
 - how to create a project that uses lambda ORM
-- How to obtain schema from data introspection with the introspect command
+- How to synchronize the schema with respect to the data source with the match command

 ## Install lambda ORM CLI